Endorsements - What are They?

 Some non-standard endorsements are drafted for a specific policyholder.
 Called manuscript endorsements, these are designed to be used on a single policy.
 Manuscript endorsements are intended to address unique situations.
 For instance, an insurer drafts a manuscript composite rating endorsement for a business auto policy purchased by a large contractor.

 Many of the endorsements attached to workers compensation policies are published by the NCCI.
 These qualify as standard endorsements.
 A workers compensation policy may also include state-specific endorsements.
 These have been drafted by the workers compensation bureau in a particular state and apply only in that jurisdiction.
 A workers compensation policy may also include non-standard and manuscript endorsements.
+Defense Base Act insurance is also added as an endorsement for those companies who need it.

 Mandatory or Voluntary